vuongducphuong/documentation/content/applications/productivity/discuss/overview/get_started.rst

 .. image:: get_started/channels_direct_messages.png
    :align: center
    :height: 400
-   :alt: View of discuss’s panel emphasizing the titles channels and direct messages in Odoo Discuss
+   :alt: View of discuss’s panel emphasizing the titles channels and direct messages in Leansoft Discuss

 You can also create :doc:`public and private channels <team_communication>`.